 With advancements in neuroscience, we learn with every new study, PTSD, Panic Disorders, Anxiety Disorders, and Depressive Disorders are not psychological; they are neurological conditions that link emotions to events or circumstances.
 We view them as injuries, and injuries can heal.
-We see in new treatments, such as the Tactical Resiliency Process (TRP) and Emotions Management Process (EMP), the neurological connections can be severed relatively quickly and painlessly, without the need for medication.
-There is one problem with this, the medical establishment and big pharma will fight tooth and nail to protect their profits.
+We see in new treatments, such as the Tactical Resiliency Process (TRP) and Emotions Management Process (EMP), the neurological connections can be severed relatively quickly and painlessly.
+There is one problem with this, the medical establishment and Big Pharma will fight tooth and nail to protect their profits.
 As a combat infantryman, former Drill Sergeant, and Law Enforcement Officer, I’m not afraid of the system.
-I speak bucking the system fluently.
+I speak, bucking the system fluently.

-Our nonprofit developed the TRP/EMP process to apply it on a peer support basis.
-We do not need to be a mental health counselor to neurologically intervene with a coaching client since we hear no content before or after the session.
+Our nonprofit developed the TRP/EMP processes to apply it on a peer support basis as resiliency tools.
+We do not need to be a mental health counselor to neurologically intervene with a coaching client since we hear no content before or after the session; this is a brain-based intervention.
 We have embraced a resiliency model for coaching clients throughout the process that allows their brain to make changes on a subconscious level without feeling the brunt of the emotions.
 Emotions can be attached to a traumatic event or a significant emotional event.
 Negative emotions like anger, sadness, fear, shame, hurt, abandonment, survivors’ guilt, or any emotion perceived as negative can be identified at the root cause, reframed, and let go of, with current age learnings.
 The EMP is a potent tool with lifelong changes possible.

 Traumatic Memories are cleared using a different approach.
-The TRP technique involves a process we call sight, a sensory separation that will separate the emotions from memory.
+The TRP technique involves a process we call sight, a sensory separation that will separate the emotions from memory visually and kinesthetically through a dissociation process.
 TRP will prevent issues from developing later in life.
 If already traumatized, it allows the amygdala to remove the trauma’s stored response, returning sleep cycles to normal and stopping the fight or flight response from continuing 24/7.

 As a former Law Enforcement Officer and Combat Infantryman with the United States Army, I’m no stranger to trauma.
 I have led men in combat, and some didn’t come home alive or uninjured.
 I’ve witnessed horrific crimes committed against women and children, and I’ve seen decapitated bodies in traffic crashes.
 I was dangerously close to suicide in 2013.